Closing prices for crude oil, gold and other commodities | KRDO

 The Associated Press

-Wholesale gasoline for December delivery was unchanged at $2.33 a gallon.
-December heating oil rose 8 cents to $3.30 a gallon.
-January natural gas rose 4 cents to $7.24 per 1,000 cubic feet.
+Wholesale gasoline for December delivery rose 9 cents to $2.42 a gallon.
+December heating oil rose 6 cents to $3.36 a gallon.
+January natural gas fell 31 cents to $6.93 per 1,000 cubic feet.